• Home

 1. They pay much higher taxes, because immigrants disproportionately use social services.
 Because of more government assistance payouts, the native population has to pick up their bill.

 The taxes issue is rarely discussed.
-Higher taxes means lower wages, lower wages means lower job prospects in the future because of less capital accumulation to fund entrepreneurship.
+Higher taxes mean lower wages, lower wages mean lower job prospects in the future because of less capital accumulation to fund entrepreneurship.

-The increased strain on government earnings also reduces job prospects.
-Since the government has to pay more in assistance, the government has less to use to fund research experiments (which creates jobs), fund beneficial government construction/infrastructure work, and other similar job creating prospects.
+The increased strain on government earnings also reduces job prospects and increases inflation.
+Since the government has to pay more in assistance, the government has less to fund research experiments (which create jobs), fund beneficial government construction/infrastructure work, and other similar job creating prospects.

 The discussion usually veers to the fact that since these immigrants are high skilled, they are contributing to the economy.

-However, they effect of the higher taxation and less job opportunities for natives cannot be overlooked.
-Why should we seek out high skilled immigrants in fields that America already has high skilled workers seeking employment?
+However, the immigrants’ effect of the higher taxation and fewer job opportunities for natives cannot be overlooked.
+Why should we seek out high skilled immigrants in fields that America already has high-skilled workers seeking employment?

 Lawrence Summers said it well: